 10 James SMITH died 1902

 Many Wellingtonians will recall the large department store first known as Te Aro House and later as James Smith’s.
 The store closed in 1993 after 126 years of trading, and the building on Cuba Street is now simply known as James Smiths Corner.

 11 RICHARDSON and WATERS family

 This magnificent marble cross is the second biggest monument in the cemetery.
 Thomas Waters arrived in 1841 with a prefabricated store from Sydney, which was erected on Lambton Beach.

-A Danish architect, Toxward designed many imposing Wellington buildings but few remain.
+Danish architect Toxward designed many imposing Wellington buildings – but few remain.
 After the 1848 earthquake damaged brick buildings, Toxward designed wooden buildings that looked like stone.
 A nearby example is 22 The Terrace at the foot of Bolton Street.
 Other work includes the former St Mary’s Church in Hill Street and extensions to Old St Paul’s.

 Woodward Street was named after Jonas, who was the first trustee of the Public Trust Office, an unpaid pastor, trustee of the Public Cemetery, a businessman and an educationalist.
 His plain memorial contrasts with the adjacent elegant carving on the Doull headstone.

 15 Samuel Duncan PARNELL 1810–1890